 Requirements

-Students attending the lab or project should have prior experience in an object-oriented programming language such as Java.
+Students attending the lab should have prior experience in an object-oriented programming language such as Java.
 Lectures covering basic networking technologies and protocols (e.g., Communication Networks, Net Centric Systems) are also highly recommended.
 Individual tasks might have more specific requirements, which are stated in the task description.

 Possible topics

-The course deals with current development topics in the field of multimedia communication systems.
+The course deals with current development topics in the field of communication networks.
 In addition to a general overview, an in-depth look at a specific development area is provided.
 Topics are determined by the specific areas of work of the staff* and provide technical and introductory scientific skills in one or more of the following areas:

 - Network and traffic planning and analysis